couchbaselabs/cbl-realm-template-app-swiftui-todo/README.md

-﻿# Conversion Example of MongoDb Atlas Device Sync to Couchbase Lite for SwiftUI Developers

-The original version of this [application](https://github.com/mongodb/template-app-swiftui-todo)  was built with the [MongoDb Atlas Device SDK for SwiftUI](https://www.mongodb.com/docs/atlas/device-sdks/sdk/swift/swiftui/) and [Atlas Device Sync](https://www.mongodb.com/docs/atlas/app-services/sync/).
+﻿# Conversion Example of MongoDb Atlas Device Sync to Couchbase Lite for SwiftUI Developers The original version of this [application](https://github.com/mongodb/template-app-swiftui-todo)  was built with the [MongoDb Atlas Device SDK for SwiftUI](https://www.mongodb.com/docs/atlas/device-sdks/sdk/swift/swiftui/) and [Atlas Device Sync](https://www.mongodb.com/docs/atlas/app-services/sync/).

-This repository provides a converted version of the application using Couchbase Mobile ([Couchbase Lite for Swift SDK](https://docs.couchbase.com/couchbase-lite/current/swift/gs-prereqs.html) along with [Capella App Services](https://docs.couchbase.com/cloud/app-services/index.html).
+This repository provides a converted version of the application using [Couchbase Lite for Swift SDK](https://docs.couchbase.com/couchbase-lite/current/swift/gs-prereqs.html) along with [Capella App Services](https://docs.couchbase.com/cloud/app-services/index.html).

 > **NOTE**
->The original application is a basic To Do list.
-The original source code has it's own opinionated way of implementing an SwiftUI application and communicating between different layers.
-The Realm SDK provides a very specific library for SwiftUI, while Couchbase Lite provides a Swift SDK.
-This conversion is by no means a best practice for SwiftUI development or a show case on how to properly communicate between layers of an application.
+>The original application is a basic To-Do list, and its source code follows a specific approach for implementing a SwiftUI application and managing communication between layers.
+While the Realm SDK offers a library tailored for SwiftUI, Couchbase Lite provides a Swift SDK.
+In the original code, many of the Realm interactions were handled directly within the `View`.
+In this conversion, we’ve moved business logic and state management to a `ViewModel`pattern for a clearer separation of concerns.
+>
+>This conversion is by no means a best practice for SwiftUI development or a showcase on how to properly communicate between layers of an application.
 It's more of an example of some of the process that a developer would have to go through to convert an application from one SDK to another.
 >

 Some UI changes were made to remove wording about Realm and replaced with Couchbase.

+# Capella Configuration
+Before running this application, make sure you have [Couchbase Capella App Services](https://docs.couchbase.com/cloud/get-started/configuring-app-services.html) set up.
+You can find detailed instructions for setting up Couchbase Capella App Services and updating the configuration file in the [Capella.md](./Capella.md) file located in this repository.
+Be sure to complete these steps before proceeding.

 # App Overview
 The following diagram shows the flow of the application

 ![App Flow](Swift-Todo-App-Overview.png)

-# Capella Configuration

-Before running this application, you must have [Couchbase Capella App Services](https://docs.couchbase.com/cloud/get-started/configuring-app-services.html) set up.
-Instructions for setting up Couchbase Capella App Services and updating the configuration file can be found in the [Capella.md](./Capella.md) file in this repository.
-Please ensure you complete these steps first.

 # SwiftUI App Conversion
 Several files were changed or added in the conversion process.

 ## Package Dependencies
-The app Package Dependicies were updated, removing the Realm and Realm Database frameworks.
+The app Package Dependencies were updated, removing the Realm and Realm Database frameworks.
 The CouchbaseLiteSwift framework was added to the project.
 The [Couchbase Lite documentation](https://docs.couchbase.com/couchbase-lite/current/swift/gs-install.html#lbl-install-tabs) covers the various methods for adding the CouchbaseLiteSwift library to a new or existing project.
+In this project we used Swift Package Manager (SPM).

 ## App Services Configuration File
 The original source code had the configuration for Atlas App Services stored in the atlasConfig.plist file located in the App folder.
 This file was removed and the configuration for Capella App Services was added in the [capellaConfig.plist]() file.

 You will need to modify this file to add your Couchbase Capella App Services endpoint URL, as outlined in the [Capella setup instructions](./Capella.md).

 ##  realmSwiftUIApp changes and CBLiteApp
 The original source code had the SwiftUI.App [Application](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/App.swift#L4) inheriting from a custom realmSwiftUIApp that creates a local RMLApp instance app.

-The first major change was to the main app, which was to switch out the global app varible to a new classed called [CBLApp](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/Data/CBLApp.swift#L3).
+The first major change was to the main app, which was to switch out the global app variable to a new classed called [CBLApp](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/Data/CBLApp.swift#L3).

 ```swift
 let appConfig = loadAppConfig()